mercedes-benz/DnA/README.md

 ## Installation

-if you want to try the DnA Platform ,please follow the [installation guide](./docs/Install.md).
-In the installation guide we are provding 2 ways to install this application(Docker-compose and Helm) .
-Use Docker-compose only for local testing .
+If you want to try the DnA Platform, please follow the [installation guide](./docs/Install.md).
+In the installation guide we are providing two ways to install this application (Docker-compose and Helm).
+Use Docker-compose only for local testing.

-For a complete production installation, we recommend the installation using helm.Currently in our helm and docker-compose we are providing multiple service like DnA , Dashboard, Naas , Malware Scan,Vault service and storage-service.
+For a complete production installation, we recommend the installation using helm.
+Currently in our helm and docker-compose we are providing multiple service like DnA, Dashboard, Naas, Malware Scan, Vault service and storage-service.

-Very soon we are going to provide you the docker-compose and helm-chart for airflow,kubeflow-pipeline and Jupter notebooks.
-So stay tuned to our repo frequently .
+Very soon we are going to provide the docker-compose and helm-chart for airflow, kubeflow-pipeline and Jupyter notebooks.
+So stay tuned and visit our repo frequently.

 ## Architecture

-If you are interested to get a glimpse on how is this all tied up all together have a look at [this short overview](./docs/DnAArchitecture.md).
+If you are interested in getting a glimpse of how is this all tied up all together have a look at [this short overview](./docs/DnAArchitecture.md).

 ## Security

-If you are interested to find out what we are doing to enasure security on the platform have a look at [this short overview](./docs/DnASecurity.md).
+If you are interested in finding out what we are doing to ensure security on the platform have a look at [this short overview](./docs/DnASecurity.md).

 ## Contributing

 We welcome any contributions.
 As we are a freshly created open source community, we may need a few weeks to settle and be able to accept your ideas or contributions efficiently.
 During January 2022, we will bring other features on the platform, and then this repository will become our primary repo and place to collaborate with you.
-Until then, we will still work on our private enterprise repo and syncing code manually.
+Until then, we will still work on our private enterprise repo and sync code manually.
 If you want to contribute to the project please read the [contributing guide](CONTRIBUTING.md).

 ## Code of Conduct